rafa-rm/Data-visualization-Rotten-tomatoes-dataset/README.md

-# Data-visualization-Rotten-tomatoes-dataset
+# Data visualization with Rotten tomatoes dataset
- Jupyter notebook with some pandas and seaborn methods
+ Jupyter notebook with some pandas and seaborn methods.
+ I created this jupyter notebook to reinforce the concepts I learned in online courses about data visualization.